Follow TV Tropes

 "I'll never get sick of zombies.
 I just get sick of producers."

-George Andrew Romero (February 4, 1940 – July 16, 2017) was a director of B-Movies and horror movies, namely the Living Dead Series, in which he had occasion to invent a famous trope.
+George Andrew Romero (February 4, 1940 – July 16, 2017) was an American director and screenwriter known for his B-Movies and horror films, most famously the Living Dead Series, in which he had occasion to invent a well-known trope.

 Romero was born and raised in New York City, to a Spanish-Cuban immigrant father and a Lithuanian-American mother.
-After attending college at Carnegie Mellon he began work in television and commercials.
-He banded together with some friends and investors and founded a film production company.
-When it came time write a script, Romero and co-writer John Russo drew inspiration from the novel I Am Legend, in which The Virus turns almost all of humanity into semi-sentient bloodthirsty vampires.
-Romero and Russo ran with this concept, but tweaked the idea to make the monsters into even less intelligent, flesh-eating “ghouls”.
+After attending Carnegie Mellon University in Pittsburgh, he began making short films and television commercials, subsequently banding together with some friends and investors to found a film production company.
+When it came time to write a feature script, Romero and co-writer John Russo drew inspiration from Richard Matheson's novel I Am Legend, in which The Virus kills almost all of humanity and turns the rest into semi-sentient bloodthirsty vampires.
+Romero and Russo ran with this concept, but tweaked the idea to make their monsters into even less intelligent, flesh-eating “ghouls”.

-The resultant film was Night of the Living Dead, which became one of the most successful B-movies of all time.
-It also re-defined the word "zombie".
-The word originally comes from voodoo, or rather Hollywood Voodoo, and meant voodoo zombies, namely the comatose or dead that have been animated and enslaved to a master by voodoo magic.
-Romero's concept of the zombie became so iconic that it pretty much Covered Up the voodoo zombie in pop culture.
+The resultant film was Night of the Living Dead, which not only went on to become one of the most successful independent movies of all time, but also helped to redefine the word "zombie".
+The term originally came from voodoo, or rather Hollywood Voodoo, and referred to voodoo zombies: dead or comatose people who were re-animated and enslaved by a master using voodoo magic.
+Romero's concept of the zombie became so iconic that it pretty much displaced the voodoo zombie in popular culture.

-Romero kept working after this, making films like Season of the Witch and Martin, but those films didn't catch on with the public like Night of the Living Dead did, so he went back to the zombie well with Dawn of the Dead in 1978, Day of the Dead in 1985, and Land of the Dead in 2005.
+Romero continued making films, including The Crazies, Season of the Witch, and Martin, but those didn't catch on with the public like Night of the Living Dead had, so he went back to the zombie well with Dawn of the Dead, and later Day of the Dead and Land of the Dead.
 His other credits included the horror movies Creepshow and Monkey Shines, and he was an executive producer of the 1980s syndicated horror television series, Tales from the Darkside.

 Romero passed away in his sleep on July 16, 2017, after a battle with lung cancer.